a-memme/snapchat_correlation_analysis/Regression_analysis/README.md

     -  80% of the variability in this model can be explained by subcribers - less than unique completers, but expected based on correlation values.
 - Significant intercept value: 1.05e-15
 - RLM comparison
-    - In order to control for a couple of outlier values, a robust linear model is fitted to the data as well and compared to ols regression.(see lines 82-89 in [snap_correlation_analysis.R](https://github.com/a-memme/snapchat_correlation_analysis/blob/main/snap_correlation_analysis.R) for reference).
+    - In order to control for outlier values, a robust linear model is also fitted to the data and compared to the olsr model.(see lines 82-89 in [snap_correlation_analysis.R](https://github.com/a-memme/snapchat_correlation_analysis/blob/main/snap_correlation_analysis.R) for reference).
     - Model provides a slightly more accurate representation when comparing RSE values as well as when visualizing the regression line (See Image Below)
       -  OLS Regression - RSE = 741072 on 252 degrees of freedom
       -  RLM Regression - RSE = 446400 on 252 degrees of freedom